Josh Lakatos

 Joshua David "Josh" Lakatos (born March 24, 1973) is an American former Olympic target shooter.
 He was born in Pasadena, California.

 Career

 At the 1992 Olympic Trials, Lakatos did not make the Olympic team, finishing in seventh place.

 At the 1996 Summer Olympics, Lakatos won a silver medal in the trap.
 At the 2000 Summer Olympics, Lakatos finished in 16th place in the trap.

 Stunt career

-In the 2019 Joker film, Josh drove the ambulance into the police car towards the end of the film.
+In the 2019 film Joker, Lakatos drove the ambulance into the police car towards the end of the film.